sympy/sympy/doc/src/explanation/gotchas.rst

     >>> (x)
     x

-    Actually parentheses are not needed for non-empty tuples; the commas are:
+    Parentheses are not needed for non-empty tuples; the commas are:

     >>> x,y
     (x,y)